-- a.
-Have earned California resident status. - b.
-Completed at least one regular semester at MSJC. - c.
+- c.
 Earned a grade point average of 2.0 for college work completed. - d.
 Enrolled at MSJC for a minimum of six units for the current term (Fall or Spring). - e.
 Paid appropriate enrollment fees at home campus. - f.
 Completed appropriate academic preparation for the course you intend to take as determined by the host campus.
 The host campus is where you will take the additional class (example: CSUSB, CSUSM, UCR, UCSD, etc.).